Yankees' Jay Bruce, 34, to retire after Sunday's game - WTMJ

 NEW YORK (AP) — Jay Bruce had seen enough.
 Having made the New York Yankees’ opening-day roster, he couldn’t stomach his poor start to the season.

-So the three-time All-Star outfielder decided to retire at age 34 after Sunday’s game against Tampa Bay.
+So the three-time All-Star outfielder decided to retire Sunday, just 15 days past his 34th birthday.

-“Just the consistent underperformance for me,” he said.
+“Just the consistent underperformance for me,” he said before the game against Tampa Bay, his voice quavering at times.
 “Felt like I wasn’t able to do it at a level that was acceptable for myself.”

 Bruce went to spring training with the Yankees on a minor league contract and made the major league roster as a first baseman when Luke Voit injured a knee, earning a $1.35 million one-year deal.

-He is hitting .118 with one homer and three RBIs in 39 plate appearances, and he remained active for Sunday’s game.
+He hit .118 with one homer and three RBIs in 39 plate appearances this year.
 He started the first eight games at first base but just two of the next seven.
+DJ LeMahieu shifted to first from second until Voit returns in a few weeks, and newly acquired Rougned Odor was inserted at second.

 “I was so lucky to have set a standard for myself throughout my career that was frankly very good most of the time,” he said.
 “And I don’t feel that I’m able to do that, and I think that was the determining factor and in the decision.
 And I feel good about that decision and I feel thankful honestly to myself that I could be honest enough with myself to to understand that it’s time for this chapter to close.”